maxwellpettit/docs-test/src/main/markdown/Sales/Sales.md

 TODO

 - #### Find Customer
-    Customer search allows you to find a loyalty customer using their provided customer information.
+    Customer search allows the user to find a loyalty customer using their provided customer information.

 ![Loyalty-Prompt](assets/find-loyalty-customer.png)